 Yes.
 Please note, however, that if you're a main campus student, you can only register for online course sections built for main campus students.
 To find out what courses are open to you, search for courses in Student Central and make sure the Campus field is set to Tallahassee, the Course Attribute field is set to Physical Location, and the Course Attribute Value is set to Online.

 Additional fees apply when enrolling in an online course: Online course sections have a distance learning fee and, if proctored testing is required by the instructor, you may be charged for testing at an approved, proctored testing facility or provider.
-See the Proctored Testing page for more information and be sure to read the Notes section in Student Central when enrolling as it contains important fee information for the course.
+See the FSU Testing Center website for more information and be sure to read the Notes section in Student Central when enrolling as it contains important fee information for the course.